truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/MinIOEnterprise/ConfigMinioEnterpriseSNMD.md

 SCALE Enterprise single controller systems with the applications and virtual machines license have access to the **MinIO Official Enterprise** widget.
 {{< /enterprise >}}

-For more information on MinIO multi mode configurations see [MinIO Single-Node Mulit-Drive (SNMD)](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-single-node-multi-drive.html) or [Multi-Node Multi-Drive (MNMD)](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-multi-node-multi-drive.html#minio-mnmd).
+For more information on MinIO multi mode configurations see [MinIO Single-Node Multi-Drive (SNMD)](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-single-node-multi-drive.html) or [Multi-Node Multi-Drive (MNMD)](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-multi-node-multi-drive.html#minio-mnmd).
 MinIO recommends using MNMD (distributed) for enterprise-grade performance and scalability.

 ## Adding MinIO Enterprise App
 Community members can add and use the MinIO Enterprise app or the default community version.